BitCloud-Live/docs/content/quickstart/dom.md

 ---
-title: Quickstart Domain
+title: External domains
 weight: 2
 ---
-# Quickstart: Domain
+# Start using external domains
 See the below asciinema video for details:

 [![asciicast](https://asciinema.org/a/193295.png)](https://asciinema.org/a/193295)